 - Are you nuts?

 Very possibly.
 Actually, what I am is a professional editor and journalist who had a baby and found herself with way too much time on her hands between bouts of playing “The Itsy Bitsy Spider.”
 When this site launched, way back in 2003, it was just me transcribing episodes in my living room with a sleeping infant on my lap.
-As I write this update in 2017, I have five minions working for me—Chris Baumgartner, Lynn Knott, Sean Marten, Sheba Sullivan, and Trey Yeatts—and my daughter is in ninth grade.
+As I write this update in 2023, I have actual minions working for me—Sean Marten helps me out on the site and Lynn Knott runs our fantastic Twitter feed—and my daughter is in college.
 My, how the time has flown by.

 - How come you didn’t include every joke in the episodes?